 In that regard, it is the polar opposite of pretty much everything current wisdom about education holds dear.

 But because this type tutoring is so personalized, and often so engaging, no one really notices its more traditional features.
-(Indeed, “traditional” and “boring” are so thoroughly conflated in the popular imagination that any teaching that is not boring is automatically assumed not be traditional.)
+(Indeed, “traditional” and “boring” are so thoroughly conflated in the popular imagination that any teaching that is not boring is automatically assumed not to be traditional.)
 Besides, when college admission is on the line, educational theories are the last thing anyone worries about.
 And the inescapable fact is that whatever someone happens to think about it, this type of teaching works.

 Thus, tutoring largely escapes the kind of criticism that, in another context, would be heaped on the type of pedagogy it employs.